 How do I rewild my garden and make it good for wildlife?

 Now we’re talkin’!
-There are dozens of things you can do to help wildlife thrive in your garden; here are a few of our favourite quick rewilding wins:
+There are dozens of things you can do to help nature thrive with wildlife gardening; here are a few of our favourite quick rewilding wins:

 - 2. Build a pond for your garden.
 Water features welcome frogs and toads, which are a key part of the food chain as they control insect populations and feed on potential disease carriers.
 Ponds can also attract birds and other amphibians, giving them food, shelter and habitats.